Mr. Simple (song): Background

 The song was released along with the rest of the album's tracks on August 2, 2011, and has topped online charts hours after its release.
 The song was written by Yoo Young-jin, which was also the writer of their previous lead singles "Twins (Knock Out)", "Don't Don", "Sorry, Sorry" and "Bonamana".
 SM Entertainment describes the song as:

 Japanese release

 The Japanese version of the song was released as their second Japanese single on December 7, 2011, under Avex Trax.
 A b-side track of the single entitled "Snow White" was revealed via the group's official Japanese website on November 30, 2011.
-The single debuted at #2 in the Oricon Weekly Charts, selling 89,000 copies on its first week of release, outselling their previous Japanese single "Bijin (Bonamana)" which sold 59,000 on its first week and 67,000 on total sales, making it Super Junior's highest-selling Japanese release yet.
+The single debuted at No. 2 in the Oricon Weekly Charts, selling 89,000 copies on its first week of release, outselling their previous Japanese single "Bijin (Bonamana)" which sold 59,000 on its first week and 67,000 on total sales, making it Super Junior's highest-selling Japanese release yet.